Ortsang/Hatecrime-LGBTQPol/data/README.md

 ## Folder Structure
 ```
 data
 ├── raw/                        # Original, unprocessed datasets
 │   ├── HCSP/                       # Hate crime HCSP data from FBI
-│   │   ├── Raw Tables      # Raw Tables from HCSP system
+│   │   ├── Raw Tables/                 # Raw Tables from HCSP system
-│   │   └── Processed Data  # Processed Data, mostly stored in Dta form
+│   │   └── Processed Data/             # Processed Data, mostly stored in Dta form
 │   ├── ACA/                        # ACA Medicaid Enrollment data
-│
+│   ├── LGBTQ/                      # LGBTQ politician data from Wikipedia
+│   └── Other/                      # Other covariates data from different sources
 ├── processed/                  # Cleaned and modified datasets for analysis
 └── README.md                   # Documentation for data sources and preprocessing
 ```

 ## `raw/`
 The `raw` folder contains the original datasets collected from various sources.
 These datasets are not modified and are stored here for reference.
 ### BRFSS
-The Behavioral Risk Factor Surveillance System (BRFSS) data is available: https://www.cdc.gov/brfss/behavioral-risk-factor-surveillance-system.html.
+The Behavioral Risk Factor Surveillance System (BRFSS) data is available [here](https://www.cdc.gov/brfss/behavioral-risk-factor-surveillance-system.html).
 Due to the size of the data, it can not be stored in Github.
 But this list contains all the year location and the code book

 | BRFSS-Year                | Codebook |
 | :--------------------     | ------- |